open-telemetry/opamp-spec/specification.md

 ## Status Reporting

-The Agent MUST send a status report:
+The Client MUST send a status report:

 * First time immediately after connecting to the Server.
-The status report MUST be the first message sent by the Agent.
+The status report MUST be the first message sent by the Client.
 * Subsequently, every time the status of the Agent changes.

 The status report is sent as an [AgentToServer](#agenttoserver-message) message.